DivyaniLilariya/cardCreation/README.md

 # cardCreation
-in this project i have uses  throttling
+in this project i have used  throttling